 Besides the easy setup, hosts specialize in keeping servers running 24/7, and they provide you with the technical support needed to get your site up and running smoothly.
 Best yet, you can get all of this for as low as $3 a month.

+To determine which host is best for you, the first thing to note is that there are several categories of web hosting to choose from: shared, dedicated, and VPS hosting being the three main types.
 Each type of hosting has its pluses and minuses, so you’ll want to take a minute to understand what each offers before signing up with a web host.
 In the following sections, we’ll cover a breakdown of the main hosting types, along with our top-rated hosts in each category.

 Shared hosting is essentially housing your website on a server shared by other sites.
 If you’re expecting less than 30,000 monthly visitors coming to your site each month, shared web hosting is probably the way to go.
 These providers tend to offer a free domain name, as much storage and bandwidth as you could possibly need for a small or medium site, and unlimited email accounts.
 Plus, you get all of this for about $3 to $10 per month.